BDC Hamburger Icon

 Dial-up internet

-If you accessed the internet in the 1990s, you probably remember the sound of dialing up and the incredibly slow speeds by today’s standards.
-While dial-up is the least-expensive internet service option, its usage has declined dramatically.
+If you accessed the internet in the 1990s, you probably remember the distinctive sound of dialing up and the incredibly slow speeds by today’s standards.
+Although dial-up is the least-expensive internet service option, its usage has declined dramatically.
 Dial-up usage as a proportion of U.S. internet users has been under 1 percent since 2015, according to the National Telecommunications and Information Administration.

 However, for business purposes, connecting to the internet through a dial-up modem, even through an “accelerated” connection, is not recommended due to its exceedingly slow speeds and lack of reliability.
-This obsolete technology has been replaced by business broadband.
+This outdated technology has been replaced by business broadband.

 Dial-up internet pricing

-$29.95 per month for dial-up service
+Free to $29.95 per month

 Dial-up internet speed